VHDL-LS/rust_hdl_vscode/README.md

 ## Language Server
 VHDL LS uses the [Rust HDL](https://github.com/kraigher/rust_hdl#vhdl-language-server) Language Server.
-Pre-compiled binaries are provided with the extension but it can also be loaded from either the system path or using Docker depending on the value of the `vhdlls.languageServer` property.
+Pre-compiled binaries are provided with the extension but the server
+can also be loaded from either the system path or using Docker depending on the value of the `vhdlls.languageServer` property.
 - `embedded`: Use the embedded binary.